JSONMason/ladle/docs/cicd.md

 - **server**: Go backend API
 - **client**: SvelteKit frontend

-Locally, each image is built from its Dockerfile and run them all via `docker compose up`.
-In CI/CD, images are built in a GitHub Actions workflow & pushed to GitHub Container Registry (GHCR), then on the Droplet we use a `compose.prod.override.yaml` to pull the published images instead of rebuilding.
+Locally, each image is built from its Dockerfile.
+Run them all via `docker compose up`.
+In CI/CD, images are built in a GitHub Actions workflow & pushed to GitHub Container Registry (GHCR), then on the Droplet a `compose.prod.override.yaml` is used to pull the published images instead of rebuilding.

 ## GitHub Actions Workflows